36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 25. Visit the Shangri La Museum of Islamic Art, Culture, and Design

-The Shangri La Museum of Islamic Art, Culture, and Design is located in Diamond Head, just outside of Honolulu.
+One of the well-known Honolulu cultural experiences is visiting the Shangri La Museum of Islamic Art, Culture, and Design located in Diamond Head, just outside of Honolulu.

 It’s at the former home of Doris Duke, which now serves as a public museum dedicated to the arts and cultures of the Islamic world.